StefanSchroeder/Golang-Regex-Tutorial/01-chapter1.markdown

 		re1, _ = regexp.Compile(`\bwood\b`)             //   1
 		fmt.Printf("%v", re1.FindAllStringIndex(s, -1)) // [[9 13]]

+## Flags ##

+The regexp package knows the following flags:

+* i	case-insensitive (default false)
+* m	multi-line mode: ^ and $ match begin/end line in addition to begin/end text (default false)
+* s	let . match \n (default false)
+* U	ungreedy: swap meaning of x* and x*?, x+ and x+?, etc (default false)

+Flag syntax is xyz (set) or -xyz (clear) or xy-z (set xy, clear z).

 ## Character Classes ##

-		// [uio] is a "character class".
-Any of the characters in the
+Instead of a literal character you can require a set (or class) of characters at any location.
+In this example [uio] is a "character class".
+Any of the characters in the square brackets will satisfy the regexp.
+Thus, this regexp will match 'Hullo', 'Hillo', and 'Hollo'

-		// squar brackets will do.
-		// So this will match 'Hullo', 'Hillo', and 'Hollo' re1, _ := regexp.Compile(`H[uio]llo`)
+		re1, _ := regexp.Compile(`H[uio]llo`)
 		// Will print 'Hullo'.
 		fmt.Printf(re1.FindString("Hello Regular Expression.
 Hullo again."))

-		// Negated character class.
-Will match all strings 'H.llo', where the
-		// dot is _not_ 'o', 'i' or 'u'.
-Thus will not match
+A negated character class reverses the match of the class.
+Will match all strings 'H.llo', where the dot is *not* 'o', 'i' or 'u'.
+It will not match "Hullo", "Hillo", "Hollo", but it will match "Hallo" and even "H9llo".

-		// "Hullo", "Hillo", "Hollo", but it will match "Hallo" and even "H9llo". re2, _ := regexp.Compile(`H[^uio]llo`)
+		re2, _ := regexp.Compile(`H[^uio]llo`)
 		fmt.Printf("%v ", re2.MatchString("Hillo")) // false
 		fmt.Printf("%v ", re2.MatchString("Hallo")) // true